zeen101/leaky-paywall/readme.txt

 * Added extra live/test mode SELECT query checks

 = 1.0.2 =
-* Extended IssueM's Leaky Paywall add-on to work without IssueM
+* Extended zeen101's Leaky Paywall add-on to work without IssueM
 * Fixed a few typos
 * Fixed bug with using the same email address in Live or Test mode with Stripe.